bleech/visual-regression-tests/readme.txt

 = Is the testing done on my server? =

-The tests are stored in your WordPress installation.
-The screenshots and comparisons are performed on an external server and sent to your WordPress website.
+Screenshots and comparisons are performed on an external server and sent to your WordPress website.
+Only required meta data is stored in your database.

 = Does the plugin work with cookie consent banners? =